tedconn/webruntime-wiki/Getting-Started-Part-2:-Routing-and-Layouts.md

 }
 ```

-We want our new contact page to use the app-contact component which we are about to create and we want to set the `themeLayoutType` to our only theme layout so that it will also have the header.
+We want our new contact page to use the `app/contact` component which we are about to create and we want to set the `themeLayoutType` to our only theme layout so that it will also have the same header.

+> **Module Namespaces:** When we see a reference to a module like `app/contact` we say that the part before the `/` is the namespace and the part after is the module name.
+In this case `app` is the module namespace and `contact` is the module name.
+LWC encourages namespacing by default so as not to pollute the global namespace.

-Let's create the contact component:
+Let's create the contact module:

 **src/modules/app/contact/contact.html**